StackVista/stackstate-docs/setup/cli/cli-sts.md

 ### Managing multiple contexts

 The new `sts` CLI supports managing different (authentication) contexts.
 This enables you to easily switch between an administrative and regular user, or to switch between different StackState instances.
 For example, you could use a different context for a test and production instance of StackState.
-Contexts can be managed with the following `sts context` commands:

-   * `sts context list` - list all contexts
-   * `sts context save --name <NAME> --url <URL> --api-token <API-TOKEN>` - save a new context
-   * `sts context set --name <NAME>` - switch to a context
-   * `sts context validate` - validate the current context
-   * `sts context delete --name <NAME>` - delete a context
+You can list, save, delete, set and validate contexts in the new `sts` CLI.
+Run `sts context -h` for details of the available commands and their usage.

 ### Configuration options